 - If you have an existing loan when you enter active duty, you may be entitled to a lower interest rate.

-- SCRA provides a reduced interest rate of 6% on debt incurred prior to beginning active duty, and the 6% rate is in effect for your entire period of active duty service.
+- SCRA requires a reduced interest rate of 6% on debt incurred prior to beginning active duty, and the 6% rate is in effect for your entire period of active duty service.

 - If your interest rate is higher than 6%, your payments will be reduced to reflect the lower interest rate.

-- For mortgage loans, the reduced rate benefit extends one year beyond your period of military service.
+- The reduced rate benefit extends one year beyond your period of military service.

 Protection from repossession